 Here you can view the 230V current and set the 230V current limiter.
+Note: For this feature to work correctly

 AC Current

 The dial on the left shows the 230V AC current being used by the vehicle (from the site hook-up).